San Francisco's Main Campus, Online

 Each track of the Doctor of Nursing Practice (DNP) program, (Executive Leadership, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner) is included in the accreditation of the DNP program in the School of Nursing and Health Professions.

-USF is not currently accepting applications from online students who reside in Alabama, Arkansas, Iowa, Massachusetts, Maryland, North Carolina and Wisconsin.
-Additionally, USF is not currently accepting applications for online students for the MSN and DNP online programs who reside in Rhode Island and Tennessee.
+USF is not currently accepting applications from online students who reside in Alabama, Arkansas, Delaware, Iowa, Kentucky, Massachusetts, Maryland, North Carolina, Ohio, Oregon and Wisconsin.
+Additionally, USF is not currently accepting applications for online students for the MSN and DNP online programs who reside in New York, North Dakota, Rhode Island and Tennessee.
 Note, residents of states where USF is not authorized for online education may attend USF courses and programs at any of our California based campuses.